TheRealSergeiSmirnov/socket.io-arduino-client/README.md

 Based on Bill Roy's Arduino Socket.IO Client (which is based on Kevin Rohling's Arduino WebSocket Client) with event handling by @dantaex.
 Kevin's, Bill's and Dan's documentation is reproduced hereinafter, with changes as needed.

 Along the way, all uses of the String class were replaced with fixed char buffers so as to use less memory.
-The bitlashsocketio.ino example provides an integration with Bitlash on the Arduino and a node.js example server that can be used to send Bitlash commands over the Websocket fabric to the Arduino, and see its output in reply.

 ## Caveats